AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 can output the data for a single cell.

-Valgrind is one of our favorite debugging tool.
+Valgrind is one of our favorite debugging tools.
 For MPI runs, one can tell valgrind to output to different files for different processes.
 For example,